kushal-10/inventory-dynamics/docs/single_sourcing/single_neural.rst

 Single-Sourcing Neural Network Controller
 =========================================

-Rather than adopting a dynamic programming approach, we can parameterize actions using neural networks.
+Rather than using a base-stock controller, we can parameterize actions using a neural network.
+This network is trained to generate actions that minimize the expected cost per period for a single-sourcing system that evolves according to its discrete-time dynamics.

 For further details, see Böttcher, Asikis, and Fragkos (2023).